DaliaJamal/myshell_project/README.md

 * **Instructor:** Eng.
 Amal Mahfouz
 * **Submission Date:** June 15, 2025
 * **Project Title:** myshell – A Custom Command-Line Shell

----

-Let me know if you'd like to export this as a `.md` file or generate a PDF!